National Scholars and Associates programmes

-The School actively encourages entry at Junior Associate level (Year 9 at School).
+The School accepts entry at Junior Associate level (Year 9 Classical and Year 10 Contemporary).

 Current Associates do not need to re-audition annually, however they are assessed regularly and continue on the programme by invitation only.

-The programme incurs a small administrative fee and students must cover their own travel and accomodation costs.
+The programme incurs a small administrative fee and students must cover their own travel and accommodation costs in each venue.

 For questions or further information about the Associates programme please email Head of Associates Christine Gunn or phone 04 381 9223

-At the completion of Scholars Level 6 and/or Senior Associates, and
+At the completion of Scholars Level 6 and

 Those wishing to enter full-time training at NZSD are required to attend the full-time audition.